jobaldw/shared/README.md

 # shared

-> A library of code that can be used across Go applications.
+> A library of code that can be used in Go applications.

 ![JB Desgins](https://github.com/jobaldw/shared/blob/master/jb-icon.jpg)